Donald Trump defies judge, gives courtroom speech on tense final day of New York civil fraud trial

 “Forty-four days of trial — not one witness came into this courtroom, your honor, and said there was fraud,” Kise said, contending his client “should get a medal” for his business acumen instead of punishment he deemed the “corporate death penalty.”

-New York Attorney General Letitia James, a Democrat, wants the judge to impose $370 million in penalties.
-Trump says he did nothing wrong.
-He contends outside accountants that helped prepare the statements should’ve flagged any discrepancies and that the documents came with disclaimers that shield him from liability.

-The former president had hoped to make that argument personally, but the judge — initially open to the idea — said no after a Trump lawyer missed a deadline for agreeing to ground rules.
-Among them, Engoron warned that Trump couldn't use his closing remarks to "deliver a campaign speech" or use the opportunity to impugn the judge and his staff.

-“This entire case is a manufactured claim to pursue a political agenda,” Kise said in his closing argument.
+“This entire case is a manufactured claim to pursue a political agenda,” Kise said.
 “It has been press releases and posturing but no evidence.”

-Lawyers from James' office were to deliver their closing argument Thursday afternoon.

-Trump returned to court as a spectator Thursday despite the death of his mother in-law, Amalija Knavs, and the launch of the presidential primary season Monday with the Iowa caucus.

 Since the trial began Oct.
-2, Trump has gone to court nine times to observe, testify and complain to TV cameras about the case, which he called a “witch hunt and a disgrace.”
+2, Trump has gone to court nine times to observe, testify and complain to TV cameras about the case.

 He clashed with Engoron and state lawyers during 3½ hours on the witness stand in November and remains under a limited gag order after making a disparaging and false social media post about the judge's law clerk.